Immunizations under Medicare Parts B & D

 Routine preventive immunizations coverage

-Medicare Part B, the medical benefit, always covers 4 routine immunizations:
+Medicare Part B, the medical benefit, covers 5 routine immunizations:

 - Pneumococcal pneumonia (PPV): Two doses, each different, 11 full months apart, for those who have never received the vaccine under Medicare Part B